Privacy Policy

 Contact

-If you have any queries about our use of cookies on our website please contact: enquiries@southsquare.com.
+If you have any queries about our use of cookies on our website please contact us using the details set out in the “How to contact us” section in our privacy policy.

 Changes to this Privacy and Cookies policy

-We keep this policy under regular review and may change it at any time.
-We shall place notice of any amendments on our website.
-The updated policy will appear on this webpage.
+We keep this policy under review and may change it from time to time.
+The updated policy will appear on this webpage and, where appropriate, be notified to you.
 You should check it each time you visit our website or provide us with any personal data.